dublado/go-dockervolume/README.md

 )
 ```

 Your volume plugin must implement the `VolumeDriver` interface.
-This interface is meant
-to match docker's `volumedrivers.VolumeDriver` [interface](https://github.com/docker/docker/blob/master/volume/drivers/extpoint.go),
-but handles a small issue with that interface's usage of a private type.

 To launch your plugin using Unix sockets, do: